Read This First

 Prompt 1: Can we be fully certain that we are feeling pain when we think we feel pain

-The section turns on Rene Descartes – Cartesian Skepticism and Certainty.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Rene Descartes – Cartesian Skepticism and Certainty in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Rene Descartes – Cartesian Skepticism and Certainty, Some claim that we can be fully certain about the continued, and Deductive vs. Inductive Reasoning.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Rene Descartes – Cartesian Skepticism and Certainty, Some claim that we can be fully certain about the continued, and Deductive vs. Inductive Reasoning in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Absolute Certainty tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.